theblueskies/LockChecker/README.md

 2. To check for locks in a random_directory, run: ./lock_checker.py random_directory
 3. You can import the class and call the public function what_is_locked() to get a list of locked files.
 As before, you can specify a random location too
 4. The function what_is_locked() can take either a directory or specific filename.
 It defaults to the current working directory of the file
+5. It returns a list of tuples : [(file, PID of process locking the file)]

 NOTES:
 ====================================================================================